Academy · First Tattoo

 Bring

-ID, payment for tip in cash, water, a snack for longer sessions, headphones, something to read or watch.
+ID, payment, water, a snack for longer sessions, headphones, something to read or watch.

 Don't bring